-The practice organised and delivered services to meet patients needs.
+The practice organised and delivered services to meet patients' needs.
 It took account of patient needs and preferences.

 Staff were clear about the importance of emotional support needed by patients when delivering care.
-They conveyed a good understanding of support which may be needed by more vulnerable members of society such as patients with dementia, and adults and children with a learning difficulty.
+They conveyed a good understanding of supporting more vulnerable members of society such as patients with dementia, and adults and children with a learning difficulty.
+For example, longer appointments are scheduled, and the patient has a choice of a male or female dentist and dental nurse.